seqan/seqan3/doc/tutorial/ranges/index.md

 ## The bitcompressed vector

-If you followed the alphabet tutorial closely, you will know that seqan3::dna4 needs only two bits to represent it's state.
+If you followed the alphabet tutorial closely, you will know that seqan3::dna4 needs only two bits to represent its state.
 However, single objects are always at least a byte (eight bits) big in C++.
 To store sequences of small alphabets more space-efficiently, we have developed seqan3::bitcompressed_vector.